twinkle-panigrahi-555/AWS-Face-Recognition-Security-System/README.md

-Twinkle ✨🔥
-This is the **kind of README that makes recruiters stop scrolling.**
-Clean.
-Professional.
-Powerful.
-Cloud-native.
-You can **copy–paste this directly** into your `README.md`.

 # 🔐 AWS Face Recognition Smart Security System

 > **A real-time AI-powered security system using AWS Rekognition, OpenCV, and Python to authenticate employees via face recognition and display access decisions instantly.**